Frequently Asked Questions

 Social Care Institute for Excellence (SCIE) has a range of useful resources on the Care Act.

-Lasting Power of Attorney enables an Attorney to make decisions on behalf of another person with regards to their personal welfare and financial matters.
+Lasting Power of Attorney enables an Attorney to make certain decisions on behalf of another person.
 There are two types of Lasting Power of Attorney: Property and Welfare (which covers financial and property decisions) and Personal Health and Welfare (which covers decisions about health and social care).

-You will need a certificate provider to register your Lasting Power of Attorney.
-This is a person who confirms that the person making the Lasting Power of Attorney knows what they are doing and isn’t being pressured into it.
-A certificate provider can be a professional such as a social worker or solicitor, or someone who has known the person for 2 years or more and isn’t a relative or partner
+You will need a certificate provider to register a Lasting Power of Attorney.
+This is a person who confirms that the person making the Lasting Power of Attorney knows what they are doing and isn’t being pressurised or coerced.
+A certificate provider can be a professional, such as a social worker or solicitor, or someone who has known the person for two years or more and isn’t a relative or partner.

-There is a £110 fee to register a Lasting Power of Attorney, but there are some circumstances where fees may be reduced/exempt.
-Check the Office of the Public Guardian website for more information
+There is a £82 fee to register a Lasting Power of Attorney, but there are some circumstances where fees may be reduced/exempt.
+Check the Office of the Public Guardian website for more information.

-The Carers’ Information Service offers information and advice to carers on a range of issues.
+Age UK has more information on Lasting Power of Attorney.
 If you need legal advice on mental capacity and lasting Power of Attorney/deputyship, we hold regular legal advice surgeries at the Carers Support Centre.
+Check our what's on calendar for availability.